Angineer/intervale-farm/recipes.md

 2. Toss in peanuts, radishes, carrot, parsley, cabbage, mix until everything is coated.
 Taste, then add a bit of salt or more lemon juice , to taste.

 Variations : Substitute roasted almonds or cashews for the peanuts or swap 1 TBLS of dark sesame oil for 1 TBLS of the peanut oil and add a TBLS of toasted sesame seeds to the salad.

-From : The Secret Life in Paris by David Lebovitze